In the context of an organization,

 - IT strategy is late and misaligned with business strategy

-- Depending where/who IT head reports determines what say/respect (if any) IT has
+- Depending on where/who IT head reports determine what say/respect (if any) IT has

 - IT in-house innovative solutions can be costly to maintain

 - IT culture makes fun of non-IT folks in regards to Business’ lack of IT knowledge